 Please join us for an information evening, with wine and nibbles, on Thursday 22nd November 2018, 5-7pm, in the Oculus building on main campus (room 01.02).

 We offer four taught MAs, one in Ancient Literature and Thought, and three in Ancient Visual and Material Culture.
 All our MAs combine core modules with a variety of optional modules, plus a final dissertation, and provide thorough training in a particular field while allowing students to develop their own interests.
+Our intellectually stimulating programme of led seminars and supervisions reflects the latest research internationally across our interdisciplinary field.
 The MAs in Ancient Visual and Material Culture could also form the first year of the Masters of Fine Arts programme.

 Why take an MA in Ancient Literature and Thought, or Ancient Visual and Material Culture?

 - Are you interested in the texts, culture, history, art and archaeology of Ancient Greece and / or Ancient Rome?

 - Are you looking for research training prior to a PhD?